 Ofada rice is made using the local rice grown in Nigeria.
 It is different from the typical rice because it is more difficult to mill and polish, therefore some or all of the rice bran is left on the grain, strengthening the flavour and making it more nutritious than the more common rice imported.
 While it is indigenous to the Yoruba people (Ogun state specifically), it is now a party staple in major cities of the country (and beyond).
 As usual, I’ll be showing you a super fun and easy way to prepare ofada rice and the stew made specially for it called ayamase.

-I had to include party worthy in the title because jollof rice lovers know there is jollof rice, party jollof rice and concoction rice.
+I had to include party-worthy in the title because Nigerian jollof rice lovers know there is jollof rice, party jollof rice and concoction rice.
 Out of which we love party jollof rice the most, rave about it and use it as our claim to culinary fame.
-I am all about holistic living and hence do not like sachet tomato (puree) paste.
-Some people have argued by adding it is the only way to achieve proper jollof rice in all its orangish-red glory… I disagree.
+I am all about holistic living and hence do not like tin/sachet tomato (puree) paste, so this jollof rice recipe is about preparing jollof rice without sachet or tin tomatoes paste.
+Some people have argued that adding it is the only way to achieve proper jollof rice in all its orangish-red glory… I disagree.

 I didn’t plan to post the recipe of this meal because it seems strange but it is delicious, I promise.
 The idea of this food came when I had extra hibiscus tea and decided to make good use of it.
 And like most of my recipes, it is very easy to make, specially created for the busy and lazy. 😎

 Continue reading “Hibiscus Cooked Yam (zobo yam) and Peppered Chicken Stew Recipe”